 Question.
-Article 32(2) of the Convention states that at the request of the Con-possible the services of the World Anti-Doping Agency . . ."
+Article 32(2) of the Convention states that at the request of the Conference of Parties, the Director-General of UNESCO "shall use to the fullest extent possible the services of the World Anti-Doning Agency."
+This is a bit unusual. possible the services of the World Anti-Doping Agency . . ."
 This is a bit unusual.
 Do you have any examples of other treaties to which the United States is a party, in which it is explicitly stated that a nongovernmental organization can, or should be employed in implementing the treaty?

 Answer.
 Yes.
 Article 14(2) of the 1972 Convention Concerning the Protection of the World Cultural and Natural Heritage (T.I.A.S.
-8226), to which the United States is a party, uses very similar language to Article 32(2) of the Anti-Doping Conven-tion.
-Article 14(2) of the 1972 Convention provides: "The Director-General of the United Nations Educational, Scientific and Cultural Organization, utilizing to the fullest extent possible the services of the International Centre for the Study of the Preservation and the Restoration of Cultural Property (the Rome Centre), the Inter-national Council of Monuments and Sites (ICOMOS) and the International Union for Conservation of Nature and Natural Resources (IUCN) in their respective areas of competence and capability, shall prepare the committee's documentation and the agenda of its meetings and shall have the responsibility for the implementation of its decisions."
+8226), to which the United States is a party, uses very similar language to Article 32(2) of the Anti-Doping Convention.
+Article 14(2) of the 1972 Convention provides: "The Director-General of the United Nations Educational, Scientific and Cultural Organization, utilizing to the fullest extent possible the services of the International Centre for the Study of the Preservation and the Restoration of Cultural Property (the Rome Centre), the International Council of Monuments and Sites (ICOMOS) and the International Union for Conservation of Nature and Natural Resources (IUCN) in their respective areas of competence and capability, shall prepare the committee's documentation and the agenda of its meetings and shall have the responsibility for the implementation of its decisions."
 This article relies on several nongovernmental bodies to assist the This article relies on several nongovernmental bodies to assist the Secretariat in preparing for meetings and in implementing decisions "to the fullest extent possible